 - Information about how scientists work cooperatively with marine mammals and other animals residing at Long Marine Lab.

-- Standards-based curriculum based on “Expeditions to Antarctica.”
+- Classroom resources and activities based on Dr. Terrie Williams’ expeditions to Antarctica.
 Discover how marine mammals have adapted to survive in one of the harshest environments on the planet!

 - Highlights from current research projects around the world.